 Normally, that type of refusal to compromise is a non-starter when it comes to designing a car.
 Not really for McLaren.
 Because of the success in racing, they had practically endless funds to spend on advancement of the F1.
 Oddly enough, that same attitude led to the vehicle that dethroned the F1, the Bugatti Veyron, a little over a decade later.

 McLaren Cars Ltd. tapped technical director Gordan Murray and developer Peter Stevens to help make the McLaren F1 a real possibility.
 Keeping in mind the need to produce sufficient power while still preserving reliability, Murray elected to equip the F1 with a naturally aspirated V-12.

-After shopping the project to Honda and Toyota and being rejected simply by both, BMW and their famed Meters Division took an interest and designed the 6.
-1 liter 60 level V-12.
+After shopping the project to Honda and Toyota and being rejected by both, BMW and their famed Meters Division took an interest and designed the 6.
+1 liter 60 degree V-12.
 The engine, designated BMW S70/2 produced 618 equine and 480 ft/lb of torque.
 The BMW engine was 14 per cent more powerful than Murray’s original specs called for, but that was offset simply the engines weight.
 At 586 pounds, it was 35 pounds heavier as opposed to the way Murray’s specifications.

 Completing the hypercar look of the car, the F1 features swan-wing doors and extremely extremely unique and awesome luggage compartments in front of the rear wheel curve.
-The F1 also has an uncommon 3-seater configuration with the driver in the center to increase visibility.
+The F1 also has an unusual 3-seater configuration with the driver in the center to increase visibility.

 24 Hour Hotline 07522 404 934